*1998 in the Netherlands

 Studies with Frans Helmerson

-funded by the Elisabeth und Dieter Feddersen Stipendium
+funded by the Elisabeth und Dieter Feddersen Scholarship

 Born in 1998 in Voorburg (Netherlands), Alexander Warenberg hails from a musical family and began playing cello at the age of five.
 From the age of eight onwards, he was taught at the Sweelinck Academy for exceptionally gifted young musicians at the Conservatorium van Amsterdam by Prof. Monique Bartels.
 From 2016 to 2018, he studied under Frans Helmerson at the Barenboim-Said Akademie in Berlin.